 Gear Loops

 This often comes down to personal preference, but you should also look at the climb you are going to do.
-A gear sling will allow you to re-rack by size when cleaning and can be moved from one side of your body to another depending on the terrain, so if you need to squeeze your left side into a chimney you can place the sling on your right.
+A gear sling will allow you to re-rack by size when cleaning and can be moved from one side of your body to another depending on the terrain, so if you need to squeeze your left side into a chimney, you can place the sling on your right.
 Carrying a full-size gear sling around is also extra weight and an extra piece of gear, so if you do like cleaning gear on a sling, or use one occasionally, one option is to use an alpine draw to collect gear when cleaning.
-This reduces extra gear and allows for versatility of where you rack your gear on route.
+This reduces extra gear and allows for versatility when you rack your gear on the route.

 Haul Loops